andreanisme/Socioparilla/README.md

 ## Compass rhythm and leading

-CSS-isme tries to make leading and spacing as easy as possible, whilst writing accessible code.
+Socioparilla tries to make leading and spacing as easy as possible, whilst writing accessible code.
 I not mad keen on tricky maths, but I like to write in ems.
 Luckily, compass can handle this for us with a few smart defaults, tricks and a few commands.
 Here’s how:

 #### In settings.scss